May 27, 1908

 August 22, 1921

-William J. Burns, the head of a famous private detective agency, became Director of the BOI.
+William J. Burns, the head of a famous private detective agency, became Director of the Bureau of Investigation.
 Twenty-six year old J. Edgar Hoover was named Assistant Director.

 May 10, 1924

-Attorney General Harlan Fiske Stone designated J. Edgar Hoover Acting Director of the BOI.
-By the end of the year Stone appointed him Director.
+Attorney General Harlan Fiske Stone designated J. Edgar Hoover Acting Director of the Bureau of Investigation.
+By the end of the year, Stone appointed him Director.

 July 1, 1924

-The BOI set up an Identification Division after Congress authorized "the exchange of identification records with officers of the cities, counties, and states."
-The Bureau established its fingerprint files in Washington, D.C., by consolidating collections from the former Bureau of Criminal Identification at Leavenworth, Kansas and those of the International Association of Chiefs of Police formerly housed in Chicago.
+The Bureau set up an Identification Division after Congress authorized “the exchange of identification records with officers of the cities, counties, and states.”
+The Bureau established its fingerprint files in Washington, D.C. by consolidating collections from the former Bureau of Criminal Identification at Leavenworth, Kansas and those of the International Association of Chiefs of Police formerly housed in Chicago.

 October 11, 1925

 Auto thief Martin James Durkin shot and killed Special Agent Edwin C. Shanahan while Shanahan tried to arrest him.
-Agent Shanahan was the first BOI agent killed in the line of duty.
+Agent Shanahan was the first Bureau agent killed in the line of duty.